CrispyPin/gd-voxel-rs/README.md

 # gd-voxel-rs
+A WIP voxel system for Godot
-rewrite of https://github.com/crispyPin/voxel-meshing in rust
+partially a rewrite of https://github.com/crispyPin/voxel-meshing